asdf-format/asdf-website/asdf_website/overview.rst

 ASDF Standard
 -------------

-The :doc:`ASDF Standard <standard/index>` proscribes implementation standards and requirements for creating, editing and reading files written in the Advanced Scientific Data Format (asdf).
+The :doc:`ASDF Standard <standard/index>` prescribes implementation standards and requirements for creating, editing and reading files written in the Advanced Scientific Data Format (asdf).
 This is a good place to start if you want to understand more about the file layout, tree structure, and core schema requirements of ASDF.

 Extensions: Optional Schemas